-The enthusiasm for the Trio was such that in its first year they were referred to as the “demigods of the Hochschule,” who together formed a chemical reaction that transformed the individual players (Barth’s “somewhat dry approach,” De Ahna’s “tender sensitivity,” and Hausmann’s “youthful enthusiasm”) into a trinity.2Barth “(Mit seinen Triogenossen zu den “Halbgöttern” des Olymps unserer musikalischen Hochschule gehört) hat sich mit den H. H. DeAhna und Hausmann zu einer Trias vereinigt, die trotz der sehr abweichenden Individualitäten der einzelnen Künstler in den von ihnen vorgetragenen Trio´s einer Dreieinigkeit nahe kommt.
+One particularly enthusiastic review of the Trio in its first year referred to them as the “demigods of the Hochschule,” who together formed a chemical reaction that transformed the different qualities of the individual players (Barth’s “somewhat dry approach,” De Ahna’s “tender sensitivity,” and Hausmann’s “youthful enthusiasm”) into a trinity.2Barth “(Mit seinen Triogenossen zu den “Halbgöttern” des Olymps unserer musikalischen Hochschule gehört) hat sich mit den H. H. DeAhna und Hausmann zu einer Trias vereinigt, die trotz der sehr abweichenden Individualitäten der einzelnen Künstler in den von ihnen vorgetragenen Trio´s einer Dreieinigkeit nahe kommt.
 Barth´s etwas trockener Art weiß mit de Ahna´s zarten Empfinden und Hausmann´s jugendlicher Begeisterung eine so “chemsche” Verbindung einzugehen, daß wir die Trio´s Op.
 18 von Saint Saens, in Es dur von Schubert und in Es Dur von Brahms mit großem Genuss gehört haben.”
 Neue Zeitschrift für Musik (1878):10.
 Around the same time another critic described Barth as “cool and clear as water,” while Hausmann was “soulful and warmed us up.”3Der Klavierlehrer (1878): 47.“It was if they wanted to make it hard for us to leave,” wrote a reviewer after a Trio concert in 1882 comprised of the Beethoven Piano Trio Op.
 1, no. 3, the Brahms E minor Cello Sonata Op.
 38, and the Schumann Piano Quartet.4“Es war, als wollten uns die Herren den Abschied von diesen Soireen recht schwer machen.”
 Max Goldstein, “Kammermusik,” Musik-Welt II, no. 9 (1882): 81.

 The Musical Courier compared the Joachim Quartet and the Piano Trio: